gdm/gists/README.md

-# gists
-Copy from gist.github.com for offline
+Use instead of gists from github